Horace Horsecollar: In animation

-He appeared frequently in cartoons from 1930 to 1932 and less frequently afterward, making his last appearance in the original run of Disney shorts in 1942.
+Horace appeared frequently in cartoons from 1930 to 1932 and less frequently afterward, making his last appearance in the original run of Disney shorts in 1942.
 The name of Horace's voice actor in the original shorts is unknown.

 In his earliest incarnation, Horace was presented as Mickey Mouse's four-legged plow horse.
 He could walk upright on his hind legs, at which time his forelegs became gloved hands; at other times, he got back down on all fours and reverted to form.
 Horace mostly played bit-parts in the over 30 films in which he appeared.
 Like Goofy in his early Dippy Dawg appearances, Horace's body seemed to be formed of rubber tubing.
-He and Clarabelle Cow had an uncanny ability to change from somewhat normal farmyard animals into anthropomorphized beings as necessary.
 His first appearance as a completely anthropomorphic horse was in The Shindig (1930), which also featured the first love scene between Horace and Clarabelle.

 Horace's biggest role was in Camping Out in 1934, where he was the star of the cartoon.

 After departing the Disney studio in 1930, Ub Iwerks created a Horace-like character, the mule Orace, for his own studio; the name simply dropped the 'H' from Horace.

 As with many other Disney characters, he was later given small cameos in Mickey's Christmas Carol (1983) and Who Framed Roger Rabbit (1988).
 He had a bigger role as the Prince's (Mickey's royal double) stone-faced tutor in The Prince and the Pauper (1990).

-In the television series Disney's House of Mouse, Horace has a recurring role as the club's technician, playing cartoons for the audiences and generally running the machinery.
+In the television series House of Mouse, Horace has a recurring role as the club's technician, playing cartoons for the audiences and generally running the machinery.

 Since 1990, Horace has been voiced by Bill Farmer (who also voices Goofy and Pluto).
 Farmer established the character's voice on the spot during recording for The Prince and the Pauper, when the director surprised him with the request.
 Asked for something "aristocratic and snobbish", he says he mixed Ben Stein and Jim Backus.

 In the 1990s, Horace was intended to star in a new TV series to be created for The Disney Afternoon, titled Maximum Horsepower, intended to explain his disappearance from cartoons after the 1930s ended.
 The concept would be that, in 1939, Horace had gotten tired of playing bit parts and, after learning that Mickey was going to star in a segment of Fantasia, was going to demand Walt to give him a starring role in that movie as well.
 On his way to Walt's office, though, he gets abducted by aliens who bring him halfway across the galaxy because they are in desperate need of the hero that they believe Horace is, despite his dreams of returning to Earth and resuming his acting career.
 Maximum Horsepower, however, never came to be.

-Horace has been a recurring character in the new Mickey Mouse shorts and Mickey and the Roadster Racers.
+Horace has been a recurring character in the 2013 Mickey Mouse television series and Mickey and the Roadster Racers.